Research at Wake Forest University

-Capitalizing on Wake Forest's unique cross-disciplinary expertise in the nature of character, we will conduct empirical research projects to address significant and timely issues in the study of character.
-This research creates a unique and exciting blend of theoretical and empirical work, discipline-specific and interdisciplinary thinking, exploratory and confirmatory strategies, and correlational and experimental studies.
+Capitalizing on Wake Forest's unique cross-disciplinary expertise in the nature of character, we conducted empirical research that addressed significant and timely issues in the study of character.
+This research created a unique and exciting blend of theoretical and empirical work, discipline-specific and interdisciplinary thinking, exploratory and confirmatory strategies, and correlational and experimental studies.

-The Psychology Co-Directors, William Fleeson and Mike Furr, continue to conduct experiments designed to investigate the following themes:
+The Psychology Co-Directors, William Fleeson and Mike Furr, conducted experiments designed to investigate the following themes:

 The Consistency of Character